Did You Know The Peak Rotary Vise Has Extra Features?

 - Minimal padding – some users find the pedestal padding or suction cups to be inadequate.

 - Does not come with a material holder – some vises come with a material holder spring, but most brands—including Peak fly tying vises—usually don’t.
-You can buy it as an add-on since it’s an important accessory.
+You can buy it as an add-on since it’s an important accessory to make your artificial fly.

-Overall, we find Peak rotary vise — both the pedestal and C-clamp versions—an excellent tool.
+Overall, we find Peak fly tying vice — both the pedestal and C-clamp versions—an excellent tool.
 You can count on it to last for years.
-Fly fishing hobbyists, who have bought it as their first tool, swear by its functionality and reliability.
+Fly fishing hobbyists and anglers, who have bought it as their first tool, swear by its functionality and reliability.
 Even as they have upgraded to more advanced tools, they have kept their PRV-G2 or PRVC-1for occasional use or have passed it on to their kids or friends.
-Surely, this long useful life is definitely hard to beat especially for an inexpensive vise.
+Surely, this long useful life is hard to beat especially for an inexpensive vise.